cocos/cocos-ccbuild/README_MAINTAIN.md

 ## publish

 We used monorepo but only `@cocos/ccbuild` is public project, every time we need to publish, we need to deploy the project first.
+Please remember to version your package before you deploy and publish it.

 ```sh